carbon-language/carbon-lang/docs/project/principles/principle-generics.md

 **Implementation strategy:** There are two strategies for generating code for generic functions:

--   Static specialization strategy: Like template arguments, the values for generic arguments must be statically known at the callsite, or known to be a generic argument to the calling function.
+-   Static specialization strategy: Like template parameters, the values for generic parameters must be statically known at the callsite, or known to be a generic parameter to the calling function.
 This can generate separate, specialized versions of each combination of generic & template arguments, in order to optimize for those types / values.
--   Dynamic strategy: Unlike template arguments, we require that it be possible to generate a single version of the function that uses runtime dispatch to get something semantically equivalent to separate instantiation, but likely with different size, build time, and performance characteristics.
+-   Dynamic strategy: Unlike template parameters, we require that it be possible to generate a single version of the function that uses runtime dispatch to get something semantically equivalent to separate instantiation, but likely with different size, build time, and performance characteristics.